svc-bot-mds/terraform-provider-vmds/docs/resources/user.md

 subcategory: ""
 description: |-
   Represents an User registered on MDS, can be used to create/update/delete/import an user.
-  Notes
-  Default timeout for creation is 2m0s.
 ---

 # vmds_user (Resource)

 Represents an User registered on MDS, can be used to create/update/delete/import an user.
-## Notes
-- Default timeout for creation is `2m0s`.

 ## Example Usage